 The City works with non-profit and private sector organizations to encourage and promote affordable housing in Regina.
 If you are seeking an affordable rental property, view the list of organizations and developers providing affordable rental through the City of Regina’s housing incentives.

-On April 1, 2020 the Province of Saskatchewan launched the Saskatchewan Housing Benefit program which provides monthly payments of up to $250 to low-income renter households to assist with their monthly shelter costs.
+Saskatchewan Housing Benefit Program – provides monthly payments of up to $250 to low-income renter households to assist with their monthly shelter costs.

 The Government of Saskatchewan now requires the City of Regina to apply for the education portion of the property taxes where a property’s annual education portion is equal to $25,000 or more.
 Where the Government of Saskatchewan does not approve the exemption of the education portion of the property taxes, or if they reduce the amount of the education property taxes approved for exemption, the property owner is liable for the balance of the education portion of the property taxes.